HydAu/LKWebsite/blog/source/_posts/setting-up-a-development-environment-in-the-cloud-2.md

 <br><br><h5>Setting up our first application</h5>

 Once Node is installed we can get to the step of setting up our first application.
 To simplify things we'll set up a blogging application through Hexo.
 Minimum effort to be spend on development, since the objective is to get the architecture right.
 We're going to install Hexo.
 It is a blogging framework for NodeJS with all of this functionality baked in.
 Open an <b>elevated command prompt </b> and set up a working directory for your project:
 ``` powershell
 D:\ mkdir development
 ```
 Next we're going to initialize Hexo.
 This involves installing the Hexo CLI (command line interface) on a global level.
 The command line interface allows us to manage our hexo applications.
-Do not forget to execute any installation from an <b>elevated</b> prompt.
-Packages will be incomplete and the application will not run properly if you do not do so under administrator privileges.

  ``` powershell
 D:\ npm install hexo-cli -g
 ```
+{% alert warning %}
+Do not forget to execute any installation from an <b>elevated</b> prompt.
+Packages will be incomplete and the application will not run properly if you do not run your command shell under administrator privileges.<br>
+{% endalert %}

-Now we can install the hexo application, with "node-blog" (or whichever name you want to give it) being the name of our application.
+Now we can install the hexo application, with "node-blog" being the name of our application (or whichever name you want to give it).
  ``` powershell
 D:\ cd development
 D:\development\hexo init node-blog.
 ```

 <br><br><h4>Configuring the dependencies of the application</h4>
 Before we can label our application as fully configured, the NPM dependencies need to be installed.
-Get accustomed to this, as it will always be one of the first steps when you're going to set up a Node application.

 Node package manager is a command line program that allows us to manage NodeJS libraries.
 These libraries contain reusable code to prevent us from having to reinvent the wheel.
 In the case of our blogging application, the dependencies include all of the Hexo modules.
 Code for the CLI of Hexo.
 Code for the application server.
 Code for the templating, views and routes of the blog.
 Etc. Installing dependencies is always in the same manner.
 We navigate to the directory where the package.json file is located and run the command "npm install".
 Here is what the file will look like for our blogging app:

 ``` powershell
 {